 Make sure that your pet is always wearing a collar with updated identification tags.
 A tag should include the cat or dog’s name, the owner’s name, address and phone number.

 Another way to keep track of pets is to have them microchipped.
-Only 22 percent of lost dogs that enter an animal shelter are reunited with their families.
-However, the return-to-owner rate for microchipped dogs is over 52 percent.
-When microchipping a pet, register the microchip with the manufacturer and always keep your contact information up-to-date with the microchip company to increase the chances of being reunited.
+A study of more than 7,700 animals at shelters showed that owners were found for 72.7% of microchipped animals.
+The main reason for cases in the study in which owners were not found was an incorrect or disconnected phone number in the microchip registry database.
+(Lord et al, JAVMA, July 15, 2009) When microchipping a pet, register the microchip with the manufacturer and always keep your contact information up-to-date with the microchip company to increase the chances of being reunited.

 - Put Together a Disaster Kit